KushalRoyChowdhury/ChatBuddy/README.md

 -   **📂 File Sharing**: Share documents and text files (`PDF`, `TXT`, `DOCX`, etc.) with the Advanced Model.
 The AI can read and analyze the content of your files, making it perfect for summarizing documents, answering questions about reports, or analyzing data.

 -   **🎨 Image Generation (`gemini-2.0-image-preview`)**: Create stunning 1k resolution images in any aspect ratio from your text descriptions.
-Bring your ideas to life with the power of AI-driven image synthesis, perfect for creative projects, brainstorming, or just for fun.
+Bring your ideas to life with the power of AI-driven image synthesis, perfect for creative projects, brainstorming, or just for fun **AVAILABLE TILL 2025-NOV-12**.

 -   **🧠 Dual AI Models**: Seamlessly switch between two powerful models:
     -   **Basic Model (`gemma-3-27b-it`)**: A fast and capable model perfect for general conversation, quick tasks and Role-Plays.